Elijahp987/FPGA-Projects/README.md

-I'm Elijah Panayoty, an FPGA/Electrical Engineer with a passion for digital system design.
+I'm Elijah Panayoty, an FPGA Electrical Engineer with a passion for digital system design.
 Welcome to my FPGA project repository!

 This repository showcases my journey in developing innovative digital systems using VHDL and Xilinx platforms.
 Explore the different branches to discover a variety of FPGA-based projects.